sunnyoaks/blog/_posts/2019-04-12-Hello-Friday.md

 Just a little reminder to support each other!

 And for those of you who are starting a easter vacation: have a really wonderful one!
-I am heading for my mother’s house on the countryside, taking almost the entire week off and I am looking forward to see some tulips and daffodils.
+I am heading for my mother’s house on the countryside, taking almost the entire week off work and I am hoping to see tulips and daffodils.